loresuso/falco-action/README.md

 - OpenAI - Using OpenAI you can generate an understanble summary report and customise it on your needs.
 - VirusTotal - Using VirusTotal you can get the reputation of IPs and Hashes found during the run

-Analyze action currently accepts the following inputs for external dependencies.
+Analyze action currently accepts the following inputs for external dependencies:

 | Option                 | Description              | Type    | Default | Required |
 |------------------------|--------------------------|---------|---------|----------|